Novak Djokovic: 2008: First Major title, Olympic Bronze and ATP Finals title

-Djokovic then reached the semifinals in Dubai, and won titles at Indian Wells and the Italian Open, his third and fourth Masters titles respectively.
+Djokovic then reached the semifinals in Dubai and won titles at Indian Wells and the Italian Open, his ninth and tenth titles, respectively.
 He lost to Nadal in the semifinals of both Hamburg and the 2008 French Open.

-On grass, he fell to Nadal in the Queen's Club final and suffered a second-round loss at Wimbledon to Marat Safin, ending a streak of five straight major semifinals.
+On grass, he fell to Nadal in the Queen's Club final, and suffered a second-round loss at Wimbledon to Marat Safin, ending a streak of five straight major semifinals.

-He was a quarterfinalist at the Rogers Cup and a finalist in Cincinnati, ending Nadal's 32-match win streak in the semis.
-In the final, he again lost to Andy Murray.
+After reaching the quarterfinals at the Rogers Cup, he qualified for the finals in Cincinnati, ending Nadal's 32-match win streak in the semis, ultimately, however, losing to Andy Murray in the finals.
 At the 2008 Summer Olympics, he earned a bronze medal in the singles event and exited in the first round in doubles with partner Nenad Zimonjić.

-In November, Djokovic won his first year-end championship title at the Tennis Masters Cup in Shanghai, beating Nikolay Davydenko in the final.
+Djokovic rounded off the season by winning his first year-end championship title at the Tennis Masters Cup in Shanghai in November, beating Nikolay Davydenko in the final.

 2009: Ten finals, five titles

 Djokovic began the year at the Brisbane International, where he was upset in the first round by fellow Pilić academy trainee Ernests Gulbis.
 At the Australian Open, he retired in the quarterfinals against Andy Roddick due to heat-related illness.

 After a semifinal loss to Jo-Wilfried Tsonga in Marseille, Djokovic won the Dubai Championships, defeating David Ferrer for his 12th career title.
 At the Indian Wells Masters, he lost to Roddick in the quarterfinals.
 He then reached the final of the Miami Open, defeating Roger Federer in the semifinals before losing to Andy Murray.

-During the clay season, Djokovic reached finals at both the Monte Carlo Masters and Italian Open, losing to Rafael Nadal each time.
+During the clay season, Djokovic reached the finals at both the Monte Carlo Masters and Italian Open, losing to Rafael Nadal each time.
 He then claimed his second title of the year at the inaugural Serbia Open, defeating Łukasz Kubot in the final.
-At the Madrid Open, he lost another close semifinal to Nadal in a record-setting match lasting 4 hours and 3 minutes.
+At the Madrid Open in May, he lost another close semifinal to Nadal in a record-setting match lasting 4 hours and 3 minutes.
 He exited the French Open in the third round to Philipp Kohlschreiber.

-Djokovic reached the final of the Gerry Weber Open on grass, losing to Tommy Haas, and then fell to Haas again in the quarterfinals of Wimbledon.
+Djokovic reached the final of the Gerry Weber Open on grass but lost to Tommy Haas, and then suffered another defeat to Haas in the quarterfinals of Wimbledon.

-During the 2009 US Open Series, he reached the quarterfinals in Montreal, then made the final in Cincinnati, beating Nadal in the semifinals before falling to Federer.
+During the 2009 US Open Series, he reached the quarterfinals in Montreal, then made the final in Cincinnati, defeating Nadal in the semifinals before falling to Federer.
 At the US Open, he reached the semifinals, where he was again defeated by Federer.
+He capped off the season by winning his only Masters title of the year at the Paris Masters after defeating Nadal in the semifinals, and outlasting Gaël Monfils in a decisive set tiebreak in the final.